Morgan Knowles: St Helens

+Dolphins (NRL)

+On 28 February 2025, it was announced that Knowles would be leaving St Helens at the end of the 2025 season, to join the Dolphins in the NRL for the 2026 season.

+Knowles played 28 games for St Helens in his final year at the club as they reached the semi-finals before losing to Hull Kingston Rovers.
+Knowles was also the only St Helens player to be selected in Super League's dream team of 2025.

 Representative

 On 25 June 2021 he made a try scoring début for England in their 24-26 defeat to the Combined Nations All Stars, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.